Polyethylene: Polyethylene with multimodal molecular weight distribution

-Polyethylene with multimodal molecular weight distribution consists of several polymer fractions, which are homogeneously mixed.
+Polyethylene with multimodal molecular weight distribution consists of several polymer fractions, which are mixed.
 Such polyethylene types offer extremely high stiffness, toughness, strength, stress crack resistance and an increased crack propagation resistance.
 They consist of equal proportions higher and lower molecular polymer fractions.
 The lower molecular weight units crystallize easier and relax faster.
 The higher molecular weight fractions form linking molecules between crystallites, thereby increasing toughness and stress crack resistance.
 Polyethylene with multimodal molecular weight distribution can be prepared either in two-stage reactors, by catalysts with two active centers on a carrier or by blending in extruders.